jamesjuett/github-invites/README.md

 brew install nodejs
 ```

-If you already have node, make sure you have a somewhat recent version:
+If you already have `node`, make sure you have a somewhat recent version:

 ```console
 node --version